 How to burn-out UX professionals – an analysis

-The whole thing started to go wrong when the scope was extended.
+The whole thing seemed to go wrong when the scope was extended.
 The team did not adjust the magic triangle (scope, team, time).
 So the team had more on their plate than they could tackle.
 They had to drop something and the first thing to go were the new things, i.e. the UX activities.
 Together with this, the team goal shifted unnoticed and disalignment between personal goals and team goals became significant.
 Rahel for example either had to reduce her UX ambition or take on even more UX responsibility.
 She did the latter.

 The team ignored a couple of basic rules: